How do you clean a sauna? A wooden sauna bench with towels and a cleaning brush, ready for maintenance and relaxation.

 Inspecting Stones for Damage

-Cleaning sauna stones is equally crucial.
-Inspect vents regularly to make sure they’re not blocked or covered up.
+Cleaning sauna stones is equally important.
+Inspect vents regularly to ensure they are not blocked or covered.
 If possible, open windows or doors to improve the flow of fresh air while cleaning these surfaces.

-Fans can help increase airflow, and a hygrometer will help you monitor humidity levels to keep the environment comfortable.
-Adequate circulation is important for cleanliness too, keeping moisture at bay and avoiding unwanted mold.
+Fans can help increase airflow, and a hygrometer will help you monitor humidity levels to maintain a comfortable environment.
+Adequate circulation is also important for cleanliness, as it keeps moisture at bay and prevents unwanted mold.

 Cleaning Electric Heater Elements